andyudina/card-issuing/README.md

     PARAMS:
       - datetime_ts: int (can be null)

-WHAT WENT OUT OF SCOPE:
-- Security checks are not implemented nor for user nor for Schema webhook.
-  What MUST be done:
-  - Check user authorisation and permissions on every request
-  - Authenticate JSON webhook for Schema and close its location by API on front-end web server
-  - Tune base django security settings: DEBUG, ALLOWED_HOSTS etc.
-- Communications with the Schema during the settlement process is also not implemented and mocked.
-- Time zones management.
-We work in GMT and don't do any assumptions about users' time zone.

 REALISATION DETAILS:
 - I've split whole project into two web-apps: one for communication with Schema, another for interactions with user.
   That can be a bit redundant for current purposes, but supports further growth.